jibeproject/jibe-vis/data-preparation/JIBE-vis-data-preparation-R.md

 outputs and additional external data for inclusion in the [Transport Health Impacts](https://transporthealthimpacts.org) data platform.

+## Status

+14 October 2024: commenced, in progress

 ## Background

 Through the JIBE project (Joining Impact models of transport with